-Shares of common stock repurchased by us are recorded at cost as treasury stock and result in a reduction of shareholders' equity in ouConsolidated Balance Sheets.
+Shares of common stock repurchased by us are recorded at cost as treasury stock and result in a reduction of shareholders' equity in our Consolidated Balance Sheets.
 Treasury shares may be reissued as part of our stock-based compensation programs.
 When shares are reissued, we use the weighted-average cost method for determining cost.
 The gains between the cost of the shares and the issuance price are added to additional paid-in-capital.
 The losses are deducted from additional paid-in capital to the extent of the gains.
 Thereafter, the losses are deducted from retained earnings.
-Treasury stock activity for the three-year period ended December 31, 2022, consisting of shares issued and repurchased is presented in our Consolidated Statements of Changes in Redeemable Noncontrolling Interests and Equity
+Treasury stock activity for the three-year period ended December 31, 2023, consisting of shares issued and repurchased is presented in our Consolidated Statements of Changes in Redeemable Noncontrolling Interests and Equity.

 In December 2021, the Board authorized the acquisition of up to \$2.0 billion of additional common stock upon completion of the \$2.0 billion repurchase plan authorized in 2019.
-For the year ended December 31, 2022, we made the following purchases under the stock repurchase program:
+The dollar value remaining available for future purchases under the 2019 program at December 31, 2023, was \$218 million.